snu-sf-class/pl2015spring/README.md

 ## Announcements ##

 - We will have an (optional) lab session on Git at 2015/03/10 (Wed) 20:30-21:30.
 Please come to Software Lab, 3rd floor, bldg 302.
-    + Date and place are subject to change.
-Please stay tuned!
 - We will have a lab session at 2015/03/04 (Thu).
 Please come to Software Lab, 3rd floor, bldg 302.

 ## Homeworks ##